 Things to Do in Savannah

-When it comes to the best things to do in Savannah, you're spoiled for choice.
-Start your day with a leisurely stroll through Forsyth Park, where the iconic fountain is a sight to behold.
-Then, step back in time at the Savannah History Museum, home to a wealth of artifacts that tell the city's rich story.
+When it comes to the best things to do in Savannah, the options are plentiful.
+Start your day with a stroll through Forsyth Park, where you can enjoy the sight of the iconic fountain and the feel of the cool grass under your feet.
+If you're a fan of literature, don't miss the chance to visit the home of the famous author Flannery O'Connor.

 Where to Eat and Drink in Savannah